 - applications which the Community Foundation believes, in its discretion, present or have identified a health and safety risk;

 - against the interests of the developer or wind farm landowner(s) or anti-renewable energy/ wind farm activities

 - retrospective funding – i.e. things or activities that either have already been paid for or have already happened

 NB: Groups applying for this funding should be able to demonstrate how they meet the priorities.
 For larger grants, you may be asked to provide additional information.

 Please ensure that you have read all of the information above and are eligible for the available funding before going on to the application stage.

 Please click here to apply to this fund.

 If you require any help with your application then please do not hesitate to get in touch with our grants team by following the contact information below.

-Please apply by Friday 13th September 2019 for your application to be considered by the next decision panel.
+Please apply by 7th September for your application to be considered by the next decision panel in October 2020.